 - Trade Remedies Authority (TRA): the Bill establishes the TRA.
 This body will have an important role to play in protecting UK industry against unfair trade from abroad

 - Information: powers for HM Revenue and Customs (HMRC) to collect information on the number of exporting businesses in the UK.

 - Data sharing: a power to establish a data sharing gateway between HMRC and other public and private sector bodies to fulfil public functions relating to trade.

-Any SPICe briefings produced regarding this Bill will appear here once published.
+Any further SPICe briefings regarding the Bill will appear here once published.

 Legislative Consent Memorandum

-The UK Government has indicated that it intends to seek legislative consent from the Scottish Parliament.
-The Scottish Government is expected to publish a Legislative Consent Memorandum on 18 August 2020, which includes a draft motion to consent to the relevant sections of the Bill.
+The UK Government has sought legislative consent from the Scottish Parliament.
+The Scottish Government lodged a Legislative Consent Memorandum on 18 August 2020, which includes a draft motion to consent to the relevant sections of the Bill.